dhedey/david-edey-website/src/blog-posts/2024-09-12-website-architecture.md

 It's a simple static site, built with [Astro](https://astro.build/) and deployed to github pages.

+Honestly, using Astro feels great for static site generation.

+It feels minimal but it works beautifully.
+The boilerplate is tiny, the abstractions are clear, the magic is very limited.
+Markdown and Tailwind feel like first-class citizens.
+I don't even need a javascript UI framework.

 ### How did you choose the aesthetic?

 Minimalism appeals.